garrigueta/k8s-cert-examples/README.md

 ## Info

-Some examples used in some Kub..., kuberr, kuberrrrneeetes Certificates
+Some examples used in some Kub..., kuberr, kuberrrrneeetes... some k8s Certificates

 | Course | Path |
 |--|--|